kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 nitty-gritty.
 -->

 This proposal introduces a new pod-level field, `scaleDownGracePeriodSeconds`, which specifies the minimum delay before applying an updated cpuset when a container has its CPU allocation scaled down.
-This field is opt-in; pods that do not specify it (or set it to 0) experience immediate cpuset application, preserving the existing behavior.
+This field is opt-in; for pods that do not specify it (or set it to 0), the new cpuset is applied at the next cpuset actuation, preserving the existing behavior.

 During the delay window, the container continues to use the current cpuset for at least the configured grace period.
 This allows latency-sensitive workloads to monitor and prepare for the upcoming CPUSet change before CPU(s) are removed from the container.
 The minimum delay must be guaranteed at all times, including during kubelet restarts.